johnwhitington/cpdf-source/cpdf.1.md

 **-jbig2-global-clear**

-: Cease use of jbig2global segment, and return to lossles mode.
+: Cease use of jbig2global segment, and return to lossless mode.

 **-subformat**